fzerorubigd/tmass/README.md

 # tmass

-Simple and no dependency session manager with load and save ability for [tmux](http://tmux.sourceforge.net/) written in Go (*NOT yet stable.*)
+Simple and no-dependency session manager with load and save ability for [tmux](http://tmux.sourceforge.net/) written in Go (*NOT yet stable*).

 # Why?

-I need this to manage my tmux session, mostly in docker container and I need this to be no-dependency. the other I found usable are all depend on Ruby or Python.
+I need this to manage my tmux sessions, mostly in docker containers and I need this to be no-dependency.
+The others I found usable, all depend on Ruby or Python.

-The other goal is to automatically create a bash script base on this config.
-(Not implemented yet.)
+The other goal is to automatically create a bash script based on the config (not implemented yet).

 ## Installation

-Install from source using go get :
+Install from source using go get:

 ```go get -u -v github.com/fzerorubigd/tmass```